apitube/docs/content/docs/TextAnalytics/readme.md

 ---
 sidebar_position: 9
-slug: '/text-analytics'
+slug: '/text-analytics-api'
 ---

-# Text Analytics
+# Text Analytics API

 The Text Analytics API provides a set of endpoints for analyzing text data.
 The API can be used to analyze the sentiment of text, extract key phrases, and detect the language of the text.
 The API is designed to be simple to use and easy to integrate into your applications.